 In order to practice midwifery in the US, an individual must take a national certification exam.
 In order to take the exam that is offered by the American Midwifery Certification Board (AMCB),

 which leads to the credential CNM or CM, the individual must have a graduate degree from a US midwifery education program that is accredited by the Accreditation Council for Midwifery Education (ACME).
-This means that most midwives educate abroad will need to take at least one additional course from an ACME-accredited program.
+This means that most midwives educated abroad will need to take at least one additional course from an ACME-accredited program.

 Once the individual has successfully passed the AMCB exam, they must then obtain a license from the state in which they intend to practice.
 Each state has a different licensing procedure.
 Midwives are licensed by boards of nursing, boards of midwifery, boards of medicine, departments of health, etc., depending on the state licensing regulations.
 For information about the appropriate licensing agency, go to the state government website for each state.